soundsrc/git-lfs-fcgi/README.md

 ## FastCGI configuration

-The webserver should now be configured to listen on https://git-server.com/foo/bar.git/info/lfs and have the request passed via FastCGI to the socket listening on
+Using the example of https://git-server.com/foo/bar.git/info/lfs, the webserver should now be configured to listen on the URI /foo/bar.git/info/lfs and have the request passed via FastCGI to the socket listening on

 /var/lib/git-lfs-server/run/git-lfs-server.sock

 The webserver should also ideally be secured with HTTPS and authentication.
+Instructions for setting this up will vary depending on the webserver.

 ### NGINX

 In your server configuration, you might add a location block that looks like this:

 ```
-location /foo/bar.git/info {
+location /foo/bar.git/info/lfs {
 	client_max_body_size 0; # unlimited upload/download size
 	include /etc/nginx/fastcgi_param # might be different base on your disto
 	fastcgi_pass_request_headers on;